PsyStack/PsyStack/README.md

 pip install thesean
 ```

- ### Prerequisites: TheSean requires an ML repo with a compatible adapter.
+ ### Prerequisites: Thesean requires an ML repo with a compatible adapter.

  The only available adapter is for [f1worldmodel](https://github.com/justinsiek/f1worldmodel).